Steptoe and Son at Lyric Hammersmith

 Despite its lack of backbone, Steptoe and Son was entertaining.
 Shepherd and Nolan both gave worthy performances, recreating the slap-stick comedy of their 60s predecessors.
 Woodward didn’t have the opportunity to shine, which considering her previous performances was a shame.
 A wasted opportunity – it was good, but with a stronger script it could have been great.

 Steptoe and Son is on at the Lyric Hammersmith until 6th April 2013.
-For further information or to book tickets, click here.
+For further information or to book visit the theatre’s website here.